 - Enable guest file system indexing on the Guest Processing step of the backup job wizard.
-For details, see the Specify Guest Processing Settings > Indexing section of the Veeam Agent User Guide.
+For details, see the File Indexing section of the Veeam Agent for Microsoft Windows User Guide.

 - Run the backup job with guest file system indexing enabled.

-- Make sure the indexing data was imported to Veeam backup database, and catalog replication completed successfully.
+- Make sure the indexing data is imported to the Veeam backup database, and catalog replication is completed successfully.
 For details, see the Performing Catalog Replication and Indexing section.

-If restoring from an indexed guest, there is no need to mount the restore point for browsing purposes - guest files hierarchy is presented using the index.
+If you restore files from an indexed guest OS, you do not need to mount the restore point for browsing purposes — file hierarchy is presented using the index.
 The restore point will be only mounted once (during 1-Click file restore process itself) — to the mount server associated with backup repository where Veeam Agent backups are stored.

 Alternatively, you can process the backups created without guest file system indexing — for example, if indexing was disabled at restore point creation time, or if indexing operation failed.
 For such a server, its selected restore point first will be mounted (for the browsing and search purposes) to the Veeam backup server integrated with Veeam Agent.
-After a user locates the necessary file and initiates 1-Click file restore, the restore point will be mounted to the mount server associated with the repository.
+After you locate the necessary file and initiates 1-Click file restore, the restore point will be mounted to the mount server associated with the repository.

-During guest files restore to the original location, you will be prompted for the credentials to access the target Windows server.
-Enter the user name and password; make sure that the account has sufficient access rights.
+During guest file restore to the original location, you are prompted for the credentials to access the target Windows server.
+Enter a user name and password; make sure that the account has sufficient access rights.